Thank You for Planting With Us!

-Click below for information on how to take care of your newly planted seeds!
+Here’s how to take care of your seeds at home:

 Full sunlight